 Turns out she still likes it.
 So much so, in fact, that my mom decided to get her the Legion expansion for Christmas.
 But we wanted to hit the Black Friday special through Blizzard, so we ended up getting it that day and it auto-loaded into her account, so she got an early present!

-She and Dan decided to play together, so they’ve had a couple marathon sessions to level up his character.
+She and Kaitlyn decided to play together, so they’ve had a couple marathon sessions to level up his character.

 She’s also eyeing up the new Assassins Creed game as a maybe Christmas thing, so she spent a bunch of time telling me about the whole series and how this game fits in.

-On my birthday, Dan and Mom and Ashar and I had fun playing Fibbage.
+On my birthday, Kaitlyn and Mom and Ashar and I had fun playing Fibbage.

 November was a fairly big month for us in “special occasions.”